Brunello/brunello_admin/README.md

 * Improved file structure
 * Unique body class per content type shared on both node add and node edit pages
+* "Showing 1-50 of 2345  Next 50 >" type pagers.
+See http://drupal.org/node/538788
+  (which was neven implemented in the core Seven theme)
+* Updated action button styles.
+See: http://drupal.org/node/1167350.
+(Will be implemented in Drupal 8)

 ###NOTE:
 You must disable Seven and select this theme as the "Administration theme" on